idapython/src/examples/index.md

 pyqt

 #### Description
-Using an "event filter", we'll intercept paint events targeted at the navigation band widget, let it paint itself, and then add our own markers on top.
+Using an "event filter", we will intercept paint events targeted at the navigation band widget, let it paint itself, and then add our own markers on top.